nathnim/track_and_count/README.md

 The person whose motion satisfies the conditions defined above can be then tracked until he/she dissapears from the camera view.
 The tracking is necessary in case the person stays in a room hanging around for a while.
 To further insure that we count the unique people only, one can save an image of each tracked person inside the bound box building a database of voters in a video.
-When the datebase of voters is built, we can run a neural network to find the unique voters.
-For this person the Siamese NN could be used.
+When the datebase of voters for a given video is built, one can run a neural network to find the unique voters based on their appearance similarity.

 **TO DO:**
 - Think about the intersection of units (IoU) in support/in instead of the critical radius